 My life is awesome, but my life is not perfect.
 You’ve been put on notice.

-So what does all of this have to do with curry?
+So what does all of this have to do with cauliflower curry?
 Well not a whole heck of a lot other than these pictures have been sitting in a folder on my computer for almost a week now waiting to be put into a post.
-Because, life man.
+Because life, man.

 But hey, this curry is worth the wait.
 It’s a super yummy, crazy healthy, vegetarian dinner that comes together in about 20 minutes.